 - The approximate number of grafts required to give you the desired coverage

 - If you need a high number of grafts (e.g. >2000 follicles) then how will your surgeon plan the operation to make sure they all survive?

 - If it is a lengthy procedure should you and your surgeon consider splitting the operation over 2 sessions?

-Crown hair transplants can also be tricky to take care of once you have finished your operation.
+Crown hair transplants can be tricky to take care of once you have finished your operation.
 Because new grafts have been put into your crown, sleeping at night can be problematic.
 You might need to sleep at an angle to make sure you protect your grafts in the first 14 days.

 Going through this hair transplant aftercare journey with your hair transplant surgeon is important.
-They need to make you aware of all the nuisances that you might encounter in the days following your operation.
+They need to make you aware of all the risks that you might encounter in the days following your operation.